 Couples and brides tell give us a few tips .
 These aren't your obvious weddingannouncements, but there are some similarities.
 Think about your style.
 Are you very formal, fun and festive, or a little of both?
 If your personalities are more inclined to be spontaneous, your friendsand family probably will not be shocked if you announce you have eloped.
 If this is something totally out of character, it might require a little more detail on your part.
 You can do a formal card, or you can do a postcard!

 Many couples choose to do a semi-elopement.
 This type of elopement includes the moms and dads of the bride and groomand maybe a sister or brother.
 It’s more of an acceptable thing to do in some families if you don’t leave out the closest family members.
-Your third cousin from upstate New York will have to understand that you just ran off, but your mother may never forget it if you exclude her.
+Your third cousin to upstate New York will have to understand that you just ran off, but your mother may never forget it if you exclude her.

 If you are planning a semi-elopement, send out a simple announcement.
-Purchase a nice weddinginvitation pack from a card store or online.
+Purchase a nice weddinginvitation pack to a card store or online.
 They can have a elopement announcementwording, or they can simply have typical weddinginvitation theme.
 Include wording in your hand written invite to just your closest friendsand family so they know that you’re having a simple elopement and that you couldn’t imagine it without them.

 How do I tell everyone else about my elopement?